babinyurii/python_code_snippets_to_tackle_NGS_data/README.md

 `vcf_to_df()` creates pandas dataframe from the vcf file data

-`append_fastas()` appends all records from input fasta files into a single fasta file
+`merge_fasta()` puts all records from input fasta files into a single fasta file

+`cat_by_id()` concatenates sequences by their id from separate fasta files into a single sequence. outputs fasta with concatenated sequences